Via Powerline’s The Week in Pictures

 LILLIES by Peter Blume from The Beauty of America in Great American Art (1965, p.
 154) Why, yes!
 I am cleaning off my desk and trying to put some crappy old books away.
 How did you guess?
 (Also, I’m promoting America.)

-This entry is part 5 of 7 in the series Horizon I reached into the box of 40+ Horizon: A Magazine of the Arts magazines and pulled out three volumes thinking that I could clickedy clack rattle off a table of topics, contents, authors, and subjects which interested artsy cultured folks in what by chance
+I reached into the box of 40+ Horizon: A Magazine of the Arts magazines and pulled out three volumes thinking that I could clickedy clack rattle off a table of topics, contents, authors, and subjects which interested artsy cultured folks in what by chance turned out to be 1962.
+Can’t be done.
+Too much.
+Can’t

-This entry is part 3 of 7 in the series Horizon We have a vivid notion, though confused, of what happened yesterday, for the headlines are still fresh in our personal memories; what happened many years ago is neatly analyzed and schemed into a formal doctrine by the standard histories.
-But the life-time of our
+We have a vivid notion, though confused, of what happened yesterday, for the headlines are still fresh in our personal memories; what happened many years ago is neatly analyzed and schemed into a formal doctrine by the standard histories.
+But the life-time of our fathers has usually been to us neither history nor experience.
+From The

 From “Lecture II: Traffic” in John Ruskin’s The Crown of Wild Olive: Four Lectures on Work, Traffic, War and the Future of England (ca. 1895).
 John Ruskin was an interesting chap.
 A writer, poet, artist, art critic and later social critic.
 According to that infallible source, his work influenced Tolstoy, Gandhi, and Proust.
 The final sentence